Download For FREE The Definitive Guide to Conquer Student Procrastination

 • Role-playing social scenarios strengthens problem-solving.

-Adolescents (12-18 Years): Preparing for Independence
+Teens (12-18 Years): Preparing for Independence

 Teenagers think they have it all figured out, but then they forget to turn in an assignment or show up late for practice.
 This is normal because their executive function skills are still maturing.
 Behind that growing independence, their brains are busy fine-tuning time management, self-monitoring, and decision-making skills, one late slip at a time.